LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-16-rustlings-variables.md

 ## variables5.rs

 Sometimes we may also like to reuse existing variable names because we are just converting values to different types like in this exercise.<br>
-Fortunately Rust has a powerful solution to this problem: 'Shadowing'!<br>
+Fortunately, Rust has a powerful solution to this problem: 'Shadowing'!<br>
 you can read more about 'Shadowing' in the book's section [Variables and Mutability].

 [Variables and Mutability]: https://doc.rust-lang.org/book/ch03-01-variables-and-mutability.html#shadowing